zilliztech/vts/docs/en/seatunnel-engine/rest-api-v2.md

 ## Overview

 The v2 version of the api uses jetty support.
-It is the same as the interface specification of v1 version , you can specify the port and context-path by modifying the configuration items in `seatunnel.yaml`
+It is the same as the interface specification of v1 version , you can specify the port and context-path by modifying the configuration items in `seatunnel.yaml`, you can configure `enable-dynamic-port` to enable dynamic ports (the default port is accumulated starting from `port`), and the default is closed, If enable-dynamic-port is true, We will use the unused port in the range within the range of `port` and `port` + `port-range`, default range is 100

 ```yaml